 The above recommendation for the establishment of a significant light along the southern shore of Lake Ontario was originally made by the Lighthouse Board in 1889 and repeated again in 1890 before Congress approved an act on March 3, 1891 appropriating the necessary $20,000.
-The Attorney General of the United States approved the purchase of a plot of land on Bogus Point, just west of Braddock Bay, from James Worboys for $500, and the land was then ceded to the federal government by the State of New York in May of 1892.
+The Attorney General of the United States approved the purchase of five-and-a-half acres of land on Bogus Point, just west of Braddock Bay, from James Worboys for $500, and the land was then ceded to the federal government by the State of New York in May 1892.

 A contract with A.J.
-Serius & Son of Youngstown, New York for construction of the keeper’s dwelling, tower and a wood shed for Braddock Point was approved on June 25, 1895 and called for the buildings to be completed within nine months.
-When finished, the octagonal, 110-foot tower was nearly identical to the one at Cleveland, while the residence, though similar in style, was significantly different.
+Serius & Son of Youngstown, New York for construction of the keeper’s dwelling, tower, and a woodshed for Braddock Point was approved on June 25, 1895 and called for the buildings to be completed within nine months.
+When finished, the octagonal, ninety-seven-foot tower was nearly identical to the one at Cleveland, while the residence, though similar in style, was significantly different.
 According to the records of the Lighthouse Board, the “lantern, iron stairway, iron window frames and sash, finished stone of the upper part of the tower, and the lens” were removed from Cleveland Lighthouse and transferred to Braddock Point.
 The two-story redbrick dwelling, decorated with stone trimmings, was attached to the redbrick tower and had a hall and six rooms on the first floor and three bedrooms and a bath on the second floor.
 The light from the tower’s third-and-a-half-order Fresnel lens was exhibited for the first time on August 17, 1896.

 Around the same time as the inaugural lighting, a brick barn was completed, a 5 5/8-inch well was drilled to a depth of 105 feet (93 feet through solid rock), and a square, iron oil house was erected at the station.
-In 1899, the Fresnel lens, which could be seen over an arc of 180°, was removed and replaced with a 270° lens that could be seen from all points of approach from the lake.
+In 1899, the Fresnel lens, which could be seen over an arc of 180°, was removed and replaced with a 270° Henry-Lepaute Fresnel lens that could be seen from all points of approach from the lake.